hpsaturn/hpsaturn.github.io/_posts/2024-12-09-espcoredump-platformio-arduino.md

 ## Execution and analisys

 In your project, after compiling and uploading your buggy code, if you encounter an exception, core panic, or any crash in your firmware, the coredump information will be in this partition.
-To retrieve the information, you should execute this tool in the root of your PlatformIO project like this:
+To retrieve the information, you should execute this tool in the root of your PlatformIO project, like this:

 ```bash
 esp-coredump -p /dev/ttyACM0 info_corefile .pio/build/esp32dev/firmware.elf